Appointment of principal supervisor and possible co-supervisor(s)

 Co-supervisors must have research qualifications in a relevant discipline.
 In appointing the co-supervisor the Head of Department must take into account how many PhD students he or she is already supervising, and whether the supervisor has the necessary time resources to supervise the student.

-Under special circumstances, the Head of the PhD School can approve the appointment of co-supervisors who are not permanently employed by the University of Southern Denmark.
+Under special circumstances, the Head of the PhD School can approve the appointment of co-supervisors who are not permanently employed by SDU.
 This occurs after application and the application must show what particular reasons there are for the connection to an external co-supervisor and be accompanied by documentary evidence that the external co-supervisor is qualified in the relevant field.
 The Head of the PhD School approves the connection of an external co-supervisor on the recommendation of the Head of Department.
 For students on the Industrial PhD Programme a co-supervisor must be appointed who is affiliated with the employing company and who has special insight into and responsibility for the research project at the company.

 The supervisor's obligations

 The supervisory function is the most important component of the PhD programme.
 The supervision includes information and advice on all aspects of the PhD programme focusing on academic guidance in research activities.
+The principal supervisor should however also be prepared to huide the PhD student in issues such as teaching skills and career guidance.

 The principal supervisor is responsible for the overall PhD programme, see PhD Order § 8.